Chinese University of Hong Kong, Shenzhen

+"Shenzhen" indicated on the degree certificate, as well as a graduation certificate issued by CUHK–Shenzhen.

-As of 2024, more than 10,000 undergraduate and postgraduate students are studying at CUHK-Shenzhen.
+As of April 2026, more than 12,000 undergraduate and postgraduate students are studying at CUHK-Shenzhen.

 History

 On 21 March 2014, the Ministry of Education of the People's Republic of China officially sent a letter to the People's Government of Guangdong Province, agreeing to approve the establishment of the Chinese University of Hong Kong, Shenzhen.
-The university was established under a partnership between the Chinese University of Hong Kong and Shenzhen University.

 Upon the establishment of the new institution, some Chinese University of Hong Kong alumni in Hong Kong criticized the similarity between the CUHK and CUHK–Shenzhen graduation certificates.
 A CUHK alumni concern group stated that the certificate should include the word Shenzhen in the title, and should mention Shenzhen University.
 A spokeswoman for CUHK stated that "As [the] CUHK–Shenzhen degree is conferred by CUHK, the format of the certificate follows that of CUHK's", and that the layout of the certificate was officially approved by the CUHK Senate in 2015.